helcl42/WormHoles/README.md

 # WormHoles
-WormHoles is a multiplatform header-only library implementing an threadsafe Event Bus.
+WormHoles is a multiplatform header-only library implementing a threadsafe Event Bus.
 It includes features like broadcasting arbitrary events and ability to register an instance to receive specific types of events

 ## Build